siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 output <rate limiting configuration>
 insert into <output stream>
 ```
-Three type of output rate limiting configuration are available, such as
+Siddhi supports three types of output rate limiting configurations as explained in the following table:

 Rate limiting configuration|Syntax| Description
 ---------|---------|--------
-Based on time | `<output event> every <time interval>` | Output `<output event>` for every given `<time interval>` time interval.
+Based on time | `<output event> every <time interval>` | This outputs `<output event>` every `<time interval>` time interval.
-Based on number of events | `<output event> every <event interval> events` | Output `<output event>` for every `<event interval>` number of events.
+Based on number of events | `<output event> every <event interval> events` | This outputs `<output event>` for every `<event interval>` number of events.
-Snapshot based output | `snapshot every <time interval>`| Output all events in the window (or the last event if no window is defined in the query) for every given `<time interval>` time interval.
+Snapshot based output | `snapshot every <time interval>`| This outputs all events in the window (or the last event if no window is defined in the query) for every given `<time interval>` time interval.

-Here the `<output event>` specifies which event(s) should be emitted as the output of the query.
+Here the `<output event>` specifies the event(s) that should be returned as the output of the query.
 The possible values are as follows:
-* `first` : Only the first event processed by the query in the specified time interval/sliding window is emitted.
+* `first` : Only the first event processed by the query during the specified time interval/sliding window is output.
-* `last` : Only the last event processed by the query in the specified time interval/sliding window is emitted.
+* `last` : Only the last event processed by the query during the specified time interval/sliding window is output.
-* `all` : All the events processed by the query in the specified time interval/sliding window are emitted. **When no `<output event>` is defined `all` will be used as default.**
+* `all` : All the events processed by the query during the specified time interval/sliding window are output. **When no `<output event>` is defined, `all` is used by default.**

 **Examples**

-+ Emitting events based on number of events
++ Returning events based on the number of events

-    Here the events are emitted every time the specified number of events arrive.
-You can also specify whether to emit only the first event, last event, or all events out of the events that arrived.
+    Here, events are output every time the specified number of events arrive.
+You can also specify whether to output only the first event/last event, or all the events out of the events that arrived.

-    In this example, the last temperature per sensor is emitted for every 10 events.
+    In this example, the last temperature per sensor is output for every 10 events.

     <pre>
     from TempStreamselect